 Moderation of Public Content

 Monster Messenger has features that automatically take care of risky factors that in other apps require parental involvement.
-The most obvious of those features is automatic moderation of all publicly posted content.
-This means that your child is in less danger of seeing photos or words you wouldn’t want them to see.
+The most obvious of those features is the automatic moderation of all publicly posted content.
+This means that your child is in less danger of seeing photos or words you wouldn't want them to see.

 Approve New Contacts